SAP-samples/cloud-extension-html5-sample/mission/create-application/buildDeploy/README.md

 ### Accessing the deployed application

 1. To open your deployed HTML5 application, switch to the SAP BTP subaccount page and choose **HTML5 Applications**.
 Click on the application link to open the application.
-You have also noted this application link in the  earlier step in SAP Business Application Studio with command **cf html5-list -d -u**.

    ![Open Running App](./images/openHTML5App.png)